 A period of intense training to build up for an event, followed by a long period of rest to get over it, is about the worst thing you can do to your running body.
 The sudden build up, on a relatively unconditioned body (due to sustained rest), is what causes most overuse running injuries.

 The Ultra-Trail Australia is an incredible event.
 The organisation, atmosphere and excitement of the event keep going from strength to strength.
 Entries to all of the races fill up in a matter of days.
 Most of your running buddies are probably already talking about their weekend long runs and the hard stair sessions they’ve been “smashing out”.
 You probably feel like you’re getting left behind.
 The best advice I can give you with regards to your training, is don’t panic.
-You need a plan.
+You need a plan (Check out the UTA Training Plan).
 There is still plenty of time to get fit enough to run a PB.
 Your single biggest priority at the moment, in fact, your single biggest priority full stop between now and race day is DON’T GET INJURED.

 Great races come after great blocks of training.
 You need to be able to train consistently to achieve the results you want and deserve.
 If you suffer let’s say a stress fractured foot and a calf strain during the next 6 months, you are going to lose a combined 10 weeks of training time.
 If you are returning from injury then I recommend you follow this Return to Running Guide.
 This will give you a realistic schedule you can follow to safely return to running.

 What sounds better in terms of a successful UTA race performance to you?